 Maybank Foundation has brought its R.I.S.E.
 (Reach Independent and Sustainable Entrepreneurship) Program to Metro Cebu.
-This structured training and mentoring program aim to build the capabilities of 200 Cebuanos with disabilities.
-The program was brought Cebu after its successful launch in the Philippines last January 2017 were 117 persons with disabilities (PWD) from Manila completed the initial training and has shown a significant increase in their income.
+This structured training program aims to build the capabilities of 200 Cebuanos with disabilities.
+The program was brought to Cebu after its successful launch in the Philippines last January 2017 were 117 persons with disabilities (PWD) from Manila completed the initial training and has shown a significant increase in their income.

 Maybank Foundation’s RISE Program now in Cebu

 The first batch of 50 selected PWDs from Cebu had a 3-day Entrepreneurship and Financial Training session last week at Dohera Hotel in Mandaue City.
 After the first training session, the participants will undergo a 6-month mentoring period where participants will be trained, coached and mentored to develop their entrepreneurial skills to help increase their income and improve their standard of living.

 The launch of the program was graced by no less than Maybank Foundation CEO Shahril Azuar Jimin and Maybank International CEO Ms. Pollie Sim.

 “Our commitment to supporting and empowering the disadvqantaged, especially the PWDS, is very much in line with Maybank’s mission of humanizing financial services.
 We believe that in helping all segments of the community to gain financial independence can contribute to the overall prosperity and sustainability of the society at large.” – Maybank Foundation CEO Shahril Azuar Jimin